Lake Travis

 American Red Cross

-Bee Cave Arts Foundation (THE HIVE)
+Bee Cave Arts Foundation

-The Hive opened in the Hill Country Galleria on October 19, 2018 with 4,500 sq. ft. of exhibition and classroom space with the goal of promoting the arts, enriching the quality of life in our community, and enhancing the experience of all people that live and visit our community.
+The Hive opened in the Hill Country Galleria on October 19, 2018 with 4,500 sq. ft. of exhibition and classroom space with the goal of promoting the arts, enriching the quality of life in our community, and enhancing the experience of all people that live and visit our community

 Brookdale